artemis19/riverside/README.md

 ## Agent

 Riverside uses Golang agents deployed on internal network hosts to collect traffic.
-By default, the agent is set to listen on all interfaces unless otherwise specified.
 All agent logging will be saved in an `agent.log` file in the `riverside/agent` folder.

 ### Configuration